-7. (1) The Cabinet Member for Adult Social Care & Public Health is asked to:
+6. (1) The Adult Social Care Cabinet Committee is asked to consider and endorse or make recommendations to the Cabinet Member for Adult Social Care and Public Health on the decision to:

-AGREE to change the Temporary Financial Assistance (TFA) policy so that a resident will (providing they meet the other criteria) be eligible for TFA once their liquid capital and income can only support their care costs for three months.
+Change the policy on Temporary Financial Assistance (TFA) to state that a resident will (providing they meet the other criteria) be eligible for TFA once their liquid capital and income can only support their care costs for three months.